biscuit-auth/website/content/docs/guides/revocation.md

 an expiration date, but they are not sufficient, as there will always be some delay between the leak and the expiration date.
 So we need a way to revoke currently existing tokens.

-Revoking bearer tokens lik biscuits is usually done through revocation lists: a list of tokens that are no longer accepted is shared with all verifying parties.
+Revoking bearer tokens like biscuits is usually done through revocation lists: a list of tokens that are no longer accepted is shared with all verifying parties.
 When authorizing a biscuit token, the library will look it up in the list and refuse the request if it finds it.